Tips for Writing & Submitting a Letter to the Editor

 How to submit your letter

 Submission instructions vary by newspaper.
-Search “Letters to the Editor” within your local newspaper and it will provide instructions.
-Follow these instructions carefully to ensure your letter is considered.
+Here is a list of most of the state’s major newspapers and info about submitting a letter.
+Follow their instructions carefully to ensure your letter is considered.